Contents

 Shortcomings:

-• Can only be deployed on Windows operating systems
+- Can be deployed only on Windows operating systems

 Pricing:

-• The official Zerto website offers three different licensing categories – Zerto for VMs and Zerto for SaaS
+- The official Zerto website offers three different licensing categories: Zerto for VMs and Zerto for SaaS

 Customer reviews (original spelling):